 Epstein-Barr virus, cytomegalovirus, herpes simplex virus, rubella virus and virus of yellow fever may all cause hepatitis.

-- Mononuclear cell infiltration
+- Mononuclear cell infiltration.

-- Cellular ballooning and necrosis
+- Cellular ballooning and necrosis of hepatocytes.

 - Condensed cytoplasm with pyknotic nuclei also called acidophilic bodies.